 5. Protective Dog

-Aussies are very protective of their families and territory and will let you know if strangers approach, but they are not considered aggressive. they have excellent guarding instincts and a strong sense of loyalty to their families.
+Aussies are very protective of their families and territory and let you know if strangers approach, but they are not considered aggressive.
+They have excellent guarding instincts and a strong sense of loyalty to their families.
 Australian Shepherds will bark when strangers approach the house, and they’ll sometimes run a few laps around the house for good measure.

 6. Easy to Train